 - Go through the mechanical-electrical treatment assets twice.
 Get the first run through with the major asset elements and then go down to more details later on, depending on the on-going analysis you’re doing.

 Ross explained that condition assessment is having a look at everything and getting a good understanding of what’s happening with the assets.
 It is looking at what you’ve got and what you can get, he added.

 This may include looking at the civil works of the treatment plant or evaluating breakages or leakages of water pipes.
 It may involve specific testing on particular water utility facilities such as steel pipes, among others.

 He cautioned that in doing condition assessment one can end up spending a huge amount of money without gaining very much extra knowledge.

 Ross advised applying a bit of a filter on conducting condition assessment.
-Undertaking as risk assessment is often used as first filter in New Zealand.
+Undertaking a risk assessment is often used as the first filter in New Zealand.